BrickEater/calculator/README.md

 # calculator

+30/01/2023 - Attempted to evaluate the equations but I'm struggling.
+I think I'm missing something by leaning to heavily on the bot.
+I'll need to come back with pseudo code next time so I understand my goals and how I want to approach this problem.
+A big issue is it's very easy to make this calculator very complicated.

 29/01/2023 - The calculator now listens to the button clicks and adds the innerHTML to a variable.
 I think I will have to have conditions and parse the equation variable so that it is interpreting the values correctly.
 I will also need to create logic for BEDMAS and add specifics for the equals and clear buttons.

 28/01/2023 - The listener is now set up but I need to write functions for all the buttons.
 I don't want to write a bunch of functions that are all the same except that it returns something slightly different.
 There must be a way to have 1 function that covers all the buttons.